 Letter of Support from Partner Organization

 Letter should detail activities student will be involved in, level of supervision and consultation that student will receive, and how the student will gain through the experience.

-- For any additional questions, applicants can email Liz or Claire at firstname.lastname@example.org or email@example.com, or stop in at the Laspa Center.
+- For any additional questions, applicants can email Samantha or Sara at email@example.com or firstname.lastname@example.org, or stop in at the Laspa Center.